Hi-Way 82 Drive-In

 Anyone ripping down to Florida on I-75 goes right down the middle of Tifton, Georgia.
 It is in the middle of gnat country so how folks watched a drive-in movie on those hot summer months, well, it must have been an adventure.
 I have been to Tifton, but ask a local about past drive-ins like I did while eating, and no one has a clue except for the little multi-plex at the mall.

 The Hi-Way 82 Drive-In on Georgia State Road 82 connects Tifton with Albany and Waycross.
-The Hi-Way 82 Drive-In parked 275 cars and in 1955 it was owned by Martin Theatres, which along with Georgia Theatres had a good piece of the theatre market.
-Don’t have a clue when it closed, hopefully, a CT member will take over and add more facts.
+The Hi-Way 82 Drive-In parked 275 cars and opened around 1955 when it was owned by Martin Theatres, which along with Georgia Theatres had a good piece of the theatre market.
+It was still open in 1965, but had closed by 1966

 It was not open in 1967.